rotskoff-group/idiom/README.md

 # Post-training

 Here we describe the post-training workflows that can be done with IDiom.
 Post-training can be done with any custom reward function, and post-training can be used to optimize the generation of either IDPs or IDRs.
+We have tested post-training on NVIDIA GeForce RTX 4080 GPUs with 16 GB VRAM.

 **Out-of-memory errors during training.** If you encounter GPU OOM errors during post-training, in the training submission scripts, reduce the `BATCH_SIZE` hyperparameter and increase `ACCUMULATE_GRAD_BATCHES` by the same factor to keep the effective batch size constant.
 This applies to all post-training workflows.